dertuxmalwieder/libvldmail/README.md

 Use [CMake](https://cmake.org/) to create the `libvldmail` library, then link it into your application.
 And don't forget to point to the `vldmail.h` header.

+### Building the test file as well

+By default, CMake does not build `test.c` which tries to test the library's basic functions.
+If you want to test `libvldmail` using it, please just pass the parameter `BUILD_THE_TEST` to CMake:

+    cmake . -DBUILD_THE_TEST=1

 ## Versioning

 `libvldmail` tries to follow the [Semantic Versioning](https://semver.org/) scheme.
 You can ask for the current version via the API: